Graffiti (Palm OS): History

 Graffiti was developed by Jeff Hawkins, who had previously created "PalmPrint" (the character recognition system used by the Casio Zoomer) to recognize natural handwriting.
 By using a simpler alphabet, computers could easily recognize handwriting.
 Hawkins believed that people would take the time to learn Graffiti just as people learn to touch-type.
 Hawkins recalled his insight: "And then it came to me in a flash.
 Touch-typing is a skill you learn."

+The program was first released in 1994 for the Casio Zoomer PDA, while the first device to have the program preinstalled were the Pilot 1000 and 5000 PDAs, both of which were released in 1996.

 Hawkins also envisioned a single area for writing letters on top of each other.

 Hawkins called this system "PowerPalmPrint" or P3.
 Other engineers at Palm revised and expanded the alphabet that Hawkins had created.
-Joe Sipher and Ron Marianetti created more characters and punctuation and also designed a prototype of Graffiti that ran on a PC with a tablet peripheral.
+Joe Sipher and Ron Marianetti created more characters and punctuation, and also designed a prototype of Graffiti that ran on a PC with a tablet peripheral.

+In 2003, as a result of the Xerox lawsuit, Palm released Graffiti 2, which used gestures that somewhat resembled natural handwriting.
+Graffiti 2 was based on Communication Intelligence Corporation's Jot technology, which also provided letter recognition on Windows CE and other embedded platforms.

 Non-Palm OS versions

 Graffiti was also implemented on the Apple Newton.
 In 2008, an unauthorized version of Graffiti was introduced for iOS (iPhone and iPad) devices.
 An Android version was released in 2010 by ACCESS Co., Ltd. of Japan, which acquired the rights to Graffiti when it acquired PalmSource, Inc. in 2005.
+The original patent expired at the end of 2016.

+StrokeInput, is an Apple App for an additional keyboard that enables - when activated - Graffiti input for every text on iPhone or iPad.